Call4Cloud | MMP-C | Autopilot | Device Preparation

 It would be great indeed but here comes a little bit of trouble.
 When we deploy this PowerShell script before the device had run the troubleshooting tool we will end up with still a renamed resetconfig.xml file.
 So how are we going to make sure our resetconfig.xml will end up on the device?

 That’s right!
-With some Proactive remediations running each hour to check some contents and if the resetconfig.xml contains some words we need to remediate it!.
-I guess the troubleshooting tool from Microsoft isn’t the only one doing some remediation!
+Some Proactive remediations run each hour to check the contents.
+If the resetconfig.xml contains some words, we need to remediate them!
+I guess Microsoft’s troubleshooting tool isn’t the only one that is doing some remediation!

 3. The New Fix